 When the 54 m side trawler A. T. Cameron, came into service in 1958, the Yankee 41.5 otter trawl was a popular commercial trawl at the time and it was adopted as the vessel's standard groundfish trawl.
-Prior to 1971 it was rigged with a 30.5 m steel bobbin footrope of 53 cm diameter bobbins in the bosum and 36 cm diameter bobbins in the bunt wings.
-The net was constructed of manila twine with mesh sizes of 130 mm in the wings tapering to 92 mm in the codend.
-After 1971, the trawl was constructed of polyethylene twine of similar mesh sizes and the footgear was changed to 53 cm rubber rollers and 46 cm rubber bunt bobbins (Fig 1; Table 1).
-The trawl used short upper and lower bridles (2.1 m) connected to a danleno leg and ball, 40 m sweep wires and rectangular wooden 4.5 m Brompton trawl doors.
-The circumference of the fishing circle of this trawl was 43.2 m.
+Prior to 1971 it was rigged with a 30.5 m footrope of 53 cm diameter steel bobbins in the bosum and 36 cm diameter bobbins in the bunt wings.
+The net was constructed of manila twine with stretched mesh sizes of 127 mm in the wings, square and the upper and lower bellies tapering to 89 mm mesh in the lengthening piece and codend.
+The double mesh codend was fitted with a 28.6 mm nylon liner.
+After 1971, the trawl was constructed of courlene twine of similar mesh sizes and the footgear was changed to 53 cm diameter rubber rollers in the bosum with 46 cm and 36 cm diameter rubber bunt bobbins in the wings (Fig 1; Table 2).
+The trawl used short upper and lower bridles (2.1 m) connected to a danleno leg and ball, 40 m sweep wires and rectangular wooden 4.5 m2 Brompton trawl doors.
+The circumference of the fishing circle of this trawl was 37 m.
 The trawl was towed at 3.5 knots for a duration of 30 minutes by the A. T. Cameron in annual surveys of the Gulf of St. Lawrence, Grand Bank and St. Pierre Bank.